-The data used in this summary was extracted during January 2020.
-All logbook sheets for the 2019 season had been submitted by fishers at this time.
+The data used in this summary was extracted during late March 2021 when 99.9% of the logbook sheets for the 2020 season had been submitted and entered into the AFMA database.
 The data is checked using species and fishing positions constraints to identify any records that have been incorrectly assigned to the TSPF.
 These records are filtered out and returned to the AFMA data section for checking and correction.